 Statement on Workplace Threats and Violence

 The safety and security of its employees, students, and visitors is important to the University of Oklahoma Health Sciences Center.
 Threats, threatening behavior, or acts of violence against employees, students, visitors, or other individuals by anyone on Health Sciences Center property will not be tolerated and may lead to disciplinary action including dismissal, criminal charges and/or civil action.
 A person who is alleged to have made substantial threats, exhibited threatening behavior, or engaged in violent behavior may be prohibited from Health Sciences Center property pending the outcome of an investigation.
 The University of Oklahoma Health Sciences Center complies with Oklahoma Statutes regarding firearms or other weapons on University property or at University functions.
-Forms for reporting violence or threatened violence in the workplace may be obtained from the Campus Police Department or from the Campus Police website at

 Managing critical workplace incidents, primarily those dealing with actual or potential violence, is a top University priority.
 Issues generally involve delicate balances between rights, responsibilities, and compelling University needs such as: employee safety; public safety, and the continued performance of required duties.
 A rapid and coordinated response to such incidents is necessary.